 Expert Tip: You can use the sauté feature to thicken your sauces, soups, and stews.
 Because the pressure cooker maintains moisture throughout the cooking process, you need to thicken it after.
 You do this with the sauté feature.
 Provided you toss in some cornstarch, you can thicken the sauce in 60 to 90 seconds.

 After you have finished sautéing or frying your food, you will deglaze the pot.
-This means that you pour in water and scrape away at the food stuck to the bottom.
+This means you pour in water and scrape away at the food stuck to the bottom.

 Should You Buy a Pressure Cooker or Air Fryer?

-Air frying is a healthy way to cook your foods in comparison to deep-frying them.
-If you wanted a greater variety in the number of foods that you can cook, the pressure cooker gives you a bigger variety.
+Air frying is a healthier way to cook your foods than deep-frying them.
+If you want a greater variety in the number of foods that you can cook, the pressure cooker gives you a bigger variety.

 At the same time, both are healthier than deep frying because you don’t cook with as much oil with either of them.

-You can use oil in a pressure cooker, but don’t use excessive oil.
+You can use oil in a pressure cooker but don’t use excessive oil.
 Don’t expect to deep fry your food in a pressure cooker because it would even be dangerous for you to do this.
 Pressure cookers don’t have the right sealing ring to withstand the higher temperatures needed for deep frying foods.

 You cannot use the pressure cooker to deep fry chicken, but you can cook your chicken in oil in the pressure cooker.
-The process is known as sautéing, and it doesn’t use as much oil to cook the chicken.
+The process is known as sautéing, which doesn’t use as much oil to cook the chicken.

 Pressure frying at home has become more popular with time, and you can buy pressure fryers for the home.
 Most are larger and designed for commercial establishments, and KFC is known for pressure frying their chicken.
 Usually, pressure fryers will cook the food at 5 PSI.

-They are not meant to be used as a deep fryer.
+They are not meant to be used as deep fryers.
 Pressure cookers use the sauté feature to fry foods, but it doesn’t fry the foods with pressure using this feature.
 Instead, it acts like any ordinary pot or pan.